AMoir117/470-GymApp/SQL/README.md

 * DailyRoutine id could potentially be removed

-* "CONSTRAINT OneWayRelationship CHECK (ID1 < ID2)," doesnt actually do anything with newer versions of MySQL, but it should still hold the OneWayRelationship with the unique key CONSTRAINT

-* SQL Inserts are at the bottom of db_schema.sql
+* SQL Inserts moved to individual files

-* use the name "GymAppDB" as your database name
+* use the name "gymappdb" as your database name

 * TODO:

-* change friends table to followers
+* follower table might need to reference to the user table so it can update/delete cascade when a user account is deleted